๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Breach of Habitability

 South Dakota law requires landlords to maintain fit and habitable premises.
-If the unit has serious maintenance deficiencies and the landlord failed to address them after written notice, the tenant may raise habitability as a defense or counterclaim.
-See our guide to South Dakota habitability laws to understand your maintenance obligations and avoid this defense entirely.
+If the unit has serious maintenance deficiencies and the landlord failed to address them after written notice, the tenant may raise habitability as a defense.
+See our guide to South Dakota habitability laws.

 โš”๏ธ